Fish Skin for Burn Wounds: The Future Wound Dressing?

 Here are the things that make fish skin great for burn wound healing:

-- Contains high levels of collagen type 1, which promotes healing and encourages structural cells to develop in the wound.
+- Contains high levels of collagen type 1, which has high tensile strength and resistance, and promotes healing by encouraging the development of structural cells in the wound.

 - Contains a large amount of Omega-3 fatty acids, which have great antibacterial and antiviral properties, making fish skin strongly protective against infection.